Quantum-Dice-Ltd/qrng_api/examples/python_test_program/README.md

 1. Install pytest (if it has not been installed yet) `pip install -U pytest`
+    > [!Note] The command to do this on your Linux distro might differ, you might have to look up how to install pytest on your machine.
+    > However, you can try this command if the above doesn't work:
+    `apt-get install python3-pytest`
 2. Run pytest
     `python3 -m pytest -rP `
     or